He has successfully completed assignments for several clients including the following:

 - Multiple port amplifiers, as an alternative to switched redundancy on

 - Proposed high level active transmit and receive antenna arrays to replace passive antennas (X/Ku bands).

 - HF over-the-horizon radar systems: receiver and LO distribution, design support and implementation.

-- Provided engineering support for communication equipment proposals: transportable digital point to point LOS links, HF broadcast stations, satellite receivers and IF group delay equalisers.
+- Provided engineering support for communication equipment proposals: transportable digital point to point LOS links, HF broadcast stations, satellite receivers and

 - Propagation studies and performance predictions for HF channels, VHF (Bullington) and microwave LOS links.